On my journey to work, I pass a young chocolate Labrador Retriever who limps on her left front leg.

 The gold standard tests are an MRI or a CT scan and endoscopy of the joint.
 These give a full picture of the bone and joint surface, which helps clinicians advise whether surgery could help or if medical therapy is the best way forward.

-However, not all dogs with a gene coding for dysplasia go on to develop disease.
+Not all dogs with a gene coding for elbow dysplasia go on to develop disease.
 Some are just unlucky, while others have a helping hand to push them over the edge.

 - Being overweight as a puppy: Carrying extra weight places a strain on the elbows.